astra1dev/PowerConverter/README.md

 ## How to run

-Firstly, download the latest release of PowerConverter [here](https://github.com/kkb3st/PowerConverter/releases/) or clone the entire repository.
+First, download the latest release of PowerConverter [here](https://github.com/kkb3st/PowerConverter/releases/) or clone the entire repository.

 ### Linux
 Python should already be installed on your computer.